MartinCazares/UnrealEngine-Brownie/README.md

     void BrownieThunkCpp_StopGettingLocationUpdates()
 **New Location Received**

-*This method gets executed every single time the device tells us that a new Location point has been found, you will stop receiving this updates until the "stop" method is invoked.*
+*This method gets executed every single time the device tells us that a new Location point has been found, you will stop receiving these updates until the "stop" method is invoked.*

     void UYourComponent::onLocationUpdate(float latitude, float longitude, float accuracy, FString provider, bool isFromLastKnownLocation)